DeanoBurrito/northport/docs/Building.md

 <details>
     <summary>Debugging Helpers</summary>

-- `NORTHPORT_DEBUG_USE_HEAP_CANARY`: kernel heap is compiled with a 'canary' value and associated functions.
-Uses an extra uint64_t per allocation, and extra time during allocations and frees (its some simple bitwise logic, it's still non-zero processing time).
-It cant repair the linked list, but can be helpful for tracking down buffer overruns and issues in the heap itself.
 - `NORTHPORT_DEBUG_DISABLE_SMP_BOOT`: disables starting up all cores except the bsp at boot-time.
 They're currently completely unused if this is enabled.
 Useful for diagnosing multi-core issues.
 </details>